microsoft/CopilotStudioSamples/CustomAnalytics/DataFlowVersion/readme.md

    4. Select Import Model
    5. Select the edited file 'PVA Analytics_Export_Transform.json'.
 Your DataFlow job should now be ready - test refreshing the data.
    6. You should be prompted for credentials, if not go to Settings -> Data source credentials and select organizational account.
 You can now login with an Azure Active Directory account that has access to the Dataverse environment.
-   7. Whilst in Settings for your DataFlow, be sure to select 'Enhanced compute engine settings' and select 'On'.
-   8. You will likely want to refresh the content periodically, go to Settings -> Scheduled refresh and select the preferred period.

 4. Add the Dataflow 1a version of conversationtranscript to Dataflow 2 (chaining them together)
    1. Edit Dataflow 2 - select 'Edit tables'.